 her choice.
 Applicants must submit a resume, an application form

 and a prospective program's supporting statement.
-For further information see the Curtin Justice Fund website at http://www.abanet.org/homeless/curtin.shtml.
-Applications are due by Monday, March 25, 2013.
+For further information see the Curtin Justice Fund website.
+The application deadline for Summer 2015 is Monday, March 30, 2015.

 Arthur C. Helton Fellowship Program

-Funded by contributions from ASIL members, this one-time award will provide financial assistance, "micro-grants" of up to $1000, for law students and young lawyers to pursue human rights work and research.
+Funded by contributions from ASIL members, this one-time award will provide financial assistance, "micro-grants" of up to $2000, for law students and young lawyers to pursue human rights and international law work and research.
 Fellows will undertake their projects in affiliation with an established NGO or human rights organization.

 Equal Justice America Legal Services Fellowships